chauff/cse1500-web-transcripts/Lecture-1.md

 Status codes starting with 100 provide information to the client, e.g. `100 Continue` tells the client that the request is still ongoing and has not been rejected by the server.
 As just seen status code `101` indicates the server switching to a protocol as requested by the client.

-Status code `200` is the most common one - it indicates that the HTTP request was successful and the response contains the requested Web resource (or a part of it).
+Status code `200` is the most common one - it indicates that the HTTP request was successful and the response contains the requested web resource (or a part of it).

 Status codes starting with 3 most often point to a redirect: a resource that was originally under URL `A` can now be found under URL `B`.
 These redirects are automatically resolved by the browser - you only notice a slightly longer loading time, otherwise redirects do not affect browser users.

-Status codes starting with 4 indicate an error on the client side - most well known here is `404: Not Found`, i.e. the Web resource or entity the client requests, does not exist on the server.
+Status codes starting with 4 indicate an error on the client side - most well known here is `404: Not Found`, i.e. the web resource or entity the client requests, does not exist on the server.
 Errors on the server side start with 5; one relatively common status code is `502: Bad gateway`.

 ## HTTP methods